Filcro Media Staffing is one of America's leading media and broadcasting technology executive search firms.

 From New York to Palo Alto / Tokyo to Prague / Kabul to Mexico City, Filcro Media Staffing provides recruitment leadership for a global community of substantial broadcasters, media conglomerates, telecommunication firms, NGO’s and governments, who require media centric recruitment efficacy.

 The firm’s noted media focused technology recruitment practice is devoted to sophisticated domestic and international media assimilation, dissemination and monetization.
-Filcro Media Staffing recruits for single platforms and the global and domestic multichannel, multiplex needs of brining (10) ten integrated media platforms to fruition.
+Filcro Media Staffing recruits for single platforms and the global and domestic multichannel, multiplex needs of (12) twelve media platforms.

 The firm recruits media technology leadership for the C Suite and every hardware, software, workflow and associated function to make media technology goals a reality.
 PM’s, Engineers, Managers, Directors, Vice Presidents and Presidents are all part of a successful heritage of serving the media and entertainment industries since 1985.